 School of Business

-Dr. Nii Adote Abrahams began teaching at the School of Business Administration in 1999 as an Assistant Professor.
+Dr. Nii Adote Abrahams began teaching at the Plaster School of Business in 1999 as an Assistant Professor.
 Prior to coming to MSSU, Abrahams worked as a Post-Doctoral Research Associate at the University of Georgia and as an Economist for the Economic and Regulatory Analysis Section of the Department of Planning and Budget for the Commonwealth of Virginia.
-In addition to teaching at MSSU, he is currently working as an Associate Graduate Professor for the Booth College of Business and Professional Studies for Northwest Missouri State University's MBA partnership with MSSU.
 Dr. Abrahams has also worked for Southwest Baptist University as an adjunct professor for their MBA program.

 Dr. Abrahams is originally from Ghana which is where he received his undergraduate degree in Agricultural Science.
 He worked at the University of Ghana for two years as a graduate research and teaching assistant after receiving his undergraduate degree.

-Since coming to SOBA, Dr. Abrahams has served as the President of Faculty Senate, Editor of Southern Business and Economic Review, and on the MSSU Strategic Planning and Steering Committee.
+Since joining the PSB, Dr. Abrahams has served as the President of Faculty Senate, Editor of Southern Business and Economic Review, and on the MSSU Strategic Planning and Steering Committee.
 He has also served as the Department Head of Finance and Economics for five years.
 Abrahams has served as the MBA Coordinator as well as co-director of the MSSU-UniQ Partnership for Excellence in Accounting and Finance.
 He co-authored a three year USAID grant proposal for economic renewal for Haiti in which seven Haitian students from the Universite Quisqueya attended MSSU to receive baccalaureate degrees in accounting and finance.